-Connected by personal and scholarly ties to Hong Kong, we come from various fields within art, design, academia, and museums.
-We are currently based in the UK and Hong Kong.
+Connected by personal, professional and scholarly ties to Hong Kong, we come from various fields within art, design, academia, and museums.
+We are currently based between the UK, Hong Kong and Seoul.

 Vivien Chan is a design historian, researcher and imagemaker based in the UK.
 Her research interests include space, materiality, the everyday, queer studies and alternative research methodologies and dissemination.
 She graduated from the V&A/RCA History of Design MA in 2017, and is currently a PhD candidate at University of Nottingham as part of the Cultures of Occupation in Twentieth Century Asia (COTCA) project, researching spaces of consumption in Hong Kong’s New Towns public housing estates, 1954-1989 through the lens of design and material culture.
 Chan also lectures in design research in Interior Architecture and Design at Nottingham Trent University, and has previously guest lectured at Kingston University and the Royal College of Art.
 Previously she was Ambassador for the Design History Society from 2017 – 2019, and was editor of experimental design history website Unmaking Things and for research publication Polyphonies in 2017.
-Alongside academia she maintains her practice as an image maker, illustrating for independent publishing and printmaking.
+Alongside academia she maintains her practice as printer and illustrator, as well as writing, illustrating and editing independent publishing.

 Website Twitter Instagram